Kulsoom-ri/US_senate_simulation/README.md

 The target variable being predicted is a senator's vote during a specific floor vote.
 This can take 4 values: Yea, Nay, Present or Not Voting.

 ### Features
-The features fed into were:
+The features fed into the models were:

 ### Data Wrangling
 The target variable